crowdsecurity/crowdsec/docs/getting_started/FAQ.md

 If logs are being read, parsed and overflows are being triggered, but still nothing appears in the dashboard, ask for some help on discourse or gitter !

+## I have installed crowdsec and it detect attacks, but nothing is blocked !

+Keep in mind that {{crowdsec.Htmlname}} is only in charge of the detection.
+The decision/remediation is applied by {{bouncer.Htmlname}}.
+If you don't install any bouncer, you will detect attack, but not block them.
+Explore the [bouncers in the hub]({{bouncer.url}}) to find the relevant ones !

 <!--

 ## How to contribute ?